First Aid at Work

 How this topic typically appears in the exam

-• 📋Multiple Choice Questions (MCQs): These questions test your theoretical knowledge of first aid protocols, symptoms of conditions, and legal responsibilities.
+• 📋**Multiple Choice Questions (MCQs):** These questions test your theoretical knowledge of first aid principles, definitions, and procedures.
 Advice: Read each question and all answer options carefully.
-Eliminate obviously incorrect answers first, then choose the most accurate and complete response based on current first aid guidelines.
+Eliminate obviously incorrect answers first.
+Focus on specific details from your course materials.

 Frequently Asked Questions